OneStewMany/onestewmany.github.io/README.md

-# JS-Website
+#James Stewman Website
-A website for my learning
+This is website will mostly be used for learning